Posts tagged: 2014 Kia Soul

-Kia will campaign the new Soul under the banner Totally Transformed, though a casual observer will be hard pressed to see it.
-Mild sheet metal revisions — including a more muscular front end and unique, body-colored “floating” lift gate panel — leave the Soul’s unmistakable profile intact.
+Kia campaigns the new Soul under the banner Totally Transformed, though a casual observer is hard pressed to see it.
+Mild sheet metal revisions include a more muscular front end and unique, body-colored “floating” lift-gate panel.
+They leave intact the Soul’s unmistakable profile.

-Inside, where hard plastics once reigned, new and attractive soft-touch surfaces prevail.
-Materials quality improves dramatically, reflecting Kia’s willingness to invest in its new superstar.
-Fit and finish are unassailable.
+Inside, new and attractive soft-touch surfaces replace the previous model’s hard plastics.
+Materials quality is dramatically improved, reflecting Kia’s willingness to invest in its little superstar.
+Fit and finish bespeak careful assembly.

-A new circular design motif underscores what Kia says is the typical Soul owner’s affinity with music.
+The original introduced a circular design motif, which is amplified here.
+Kia says the proliferation of circular shapes reflects the typical Soul owner’s affinity with music.
 It’s the idea of the “sonic ring” — the way sound flows concentrically from its source, like ripples in a pond

 A new one-piece steering assembly improves steering responsiveness and feel at all speeds.
 On-center feel is excellent and, despite the Soul’s upright stance, crosswinds don’t upset its composure.

-Unfortunately, the electrically assisted system refuses to communicate road-surface information to the driver.
+Unfortunately, the electrically assisted system doesn’t communicate road-surface information to the driver.

 Contact Don Adair at email@example.com.